 For an overview of Power BI integration with Entity store, see Overview of Power BI integration with Entity store.
-For more information about how to create reports by using Entity store, see Power BI content in LCS from Microsoft and your partners.

 If you're upgrading from Microsoft Dynamics AX 2012, you can upgrade cubes to aggregate measurements that use Entity store.
 You can then create Power BI reports by using Entity store.
 For more information, see Migrate an upgraded Dynamics AX 2012 R3 sales cube to the entity store.

 In addition to using the Power BI desktop authoring tool, you can use “Power tools” that are incorporated into Excel to create visualizations.
 Your organization might have many users who already use Excel every day.
 For a quick “one-off” report, Excel might be the best option for these users.